Tensor product method for fast solution of optimal control problems with fractional multidimensional Laplacian in constraints: Low-rank tensor approximation for analytic functions of fractional -dimensional Laplacian

-The error estimate for the rank decomposition of the matrices $G_p$ and the respective 3D tensors ${\bf G}_p$ can be derived based on the sinc-approximation theory.
-We consider the class of matrix valued functions of the discrete Laplacian, $A_1({\cal A}_h),\ldots,A_4({\cal A}_h)$, given by (\ref{eqn:L_m_alpha}) -- (\ref{eqn:(L_alp_m_alp)_m1}) and (\ref{eqn:L_alp_state}), respectively.
-In view of the FFT diagonalization, the tensor approximation problem is reduced to the analysis of the corresponding function related tensors ${\bf G}_1,\ldots,{\bf G}_4$ specified by multivariate functions of the discrete argument, $g_1,\ldots,g_4$, given by (\ref{eq:3a}) -- (\ref{eq:3d}).
+The error estimate for the rank decomposition of the matrices $G_p$ and the respective 3D tensors ${\bf G}_p$ can be derived based on the sinc-approximation theory as discussed in \S\ref{ssec:Theory_multivariate_cores}.
+We consider the class of matrix valued functions of the discrete Laplacian, $A_1,\ldots,A_3$, given by (\ref{eqn:L_m_alpha}) -- (\ref{eqn:(L_alp_m_alp)_m1}).
+In view of the FFT diagonalization, the tensor approximation problem is reduced to the analysis of the corresponding function related tensors ${\bf G}_1,\ldots,{\bf G}_3$ specified by multivariate functions of the discrete argument, $g_1,\ldots,g_3$, given by (\ref{eq:3a}) -- (\ref{eq:3c}).

+It is worse to note that the sinc quadrature approximation theory based on the Laplace transform applies only to the operators (matrices) with the negative fractional power like ${{A}_h}^{-\alpha}$, $\alpha >0$.
+To prove the existence of rank decomposition for the positive power of ${A}_h$, we notice that for $1>\alpha >0$

+where the second factor on the right-hand side can be approximated with the low Kronecker rank due to the general theory of sinc approximation, while the initial stiffness matrix $A$ has the Kronecker rank equals to $d$.
+Similar argument applies to the case $\alpha >1$.
+This proves the following Lemma. \begin{lemma} For given $\alpha >0$, let the matrix $A^{-\beta}$, $\beta>0$, can be represented in the Kronecker rank-$R$ form.
+Then the matrix $A^{\alpha}$ can be represented with the Kronecker rank at most $d\, R$. \end{lemma}